Bakermat: 2015–2016: Bakermat's Circus

 Starting in 2015, Bakermat created a new platform for artists, the audience and himself called Bakermat's Circus.
 His idea behind it was "to create a night where artists could push themselves musically and the audience would be carried away music, event and ambience wise".
 He started the trail for the shows at his residency venue in Paris, the Zig Zag Club.
 Soon after he travelled to London, performing two sold-out shows in a row at Electric Brixton.
 Since then Bakermat's Circus has travelled to London, New York City, Amsterdam, Ibiza, Paris, Rio de Janeiro, São Paulo, Malta and hosted stages at festivals like Tomorrowland and Airbeat One.
 Bakermat also organises his own ‘Circus’ festivals in Amsterdam.
 Notable guests at the shows have included Oliver Heldens, Robin Schulz, Don Diablo, Klingande, Kungs, Sam Feldt, Tube & Berger and many more.

 Soon after this his monthly radio show Bakermat's Circus debuted.
 The series was aired on over 75 radio stations worldwide from SiriusXM to Radio538 and Revolution FM.

 Former head of ID&T Duncan Stutterheim said of Bakermat on Radio538's Dance Department: "Bakermat was one of the few artists that brought something spectacular and refreshing to the stage, and he was also one of the few that didn't just press play during a performance."
 This led to the invitation for Bakermat to play at Stutterheim's Sensation event.

-After the summer, Bakermat returned to his hometown in Amsterdam to prepare for his annual show at Amsterdam Dance Event.
-Together with Goldfish he sold out a 5,500 capacity venue inviting artists like Don Diablo, Lost Frequencies, Alle Farben, Michael Calfan and Sam Feldt to perform.

 2016: Living

-In 2016 Bakermat released new music and also toured.
-Having released his Games EP early in the year, "Games Continued", one of the tracks featured on the EP, officially became Corona's Sunsets anthem for 2016.
-To celebrate this, Bakermat performed at a rooftop event in London where his set was streamed live via Mixmag alongside support acts including Busy P, Sinead Harnett and Mr. M.
+Early in the year 2016, Bakermat released his Games EP and one its featured tracks, "Games Continued", officially became Corona's Sunsets anthem for 2016.
+To celebrate this, Bakermat performed at a rooftop event in London, streamed live via Mixmag alongside support acts including Busy P, Sinead Harnett and Mr. M.

 In addition to Games, Bakermat released another EP titled Ballade, which incorporated influences from classical and pop music.
-Later in the year, Bakermat released the Living EP, the title track of which features British singer-songwriter, Alex Clare.
+Later in the year, Bakermat released the Living (feat.
+Alex Clare), which was featured in a number of commercials including Suzuki.

+In October 2016, Bakermat founded the Dutch record label Big Top Amsterdam during the Amsterdam Dance Event together with his business partner/music manager Bob van Wees.

+2017: Baby

+In 2017, Bakermat debuted his live band Pukkelpop.
+A 7-piece band led by the ringmaster took over the live stage where they played for over 8,000 people.
+While touring, Bakermat released his hit "Baby", which samples Thelma Houston's 1977 hit "Don't Leave Me This Way".
+The track charted in France, Belgium and Switzerland.